• Skip to primary navigation

 Ingredients

-• 2 large red beets that will produce about 3 - 4 cups spiralized beets
+• 2 large red beets (3 - 4 cups of spiralized beets when finished)

-• ¼ cup feta cheese I like sheep feta
+• ¼ cup feta cheese I prefer sheep feta

 • ¼ cup heavy cream